 What are types of challenges do you encounter when translating from Italian to English or English to Italian?
-We’ve identified a few challenges and a few solutions!
+We’ve identified a few challenges and a few solutions.

 Famous Italian inventions include the thermometer, the typewriter, and ice cream.
 The Italian language is spoken by 85 million worldwide.
 It has official status in four countries – Italy, San Marino, Switzerland, and Vatican City.
 Italian is also one of the official languages of the European Union.

-It’s all about space.
+1. It’s all about space

 In your layout design, leave room for white space. eCommerce has grown in Italy at a rate of 19% in 2015 compared to 2014, according to this report.
 Is your website localized to reach native Italian speakers?

-Focus on Localization
+2. Focus on Localization

 Standard Italian was adopted by the Italian state after the unification of Italy in the 19th century.
 As a result, a lot of regional dialects, known as Regional Italian, exist.

 This means words have different suffixes that indicate male or female.
 This includes animals or even inanimate objects.
 (In English, we call these things “it.”
 In Italian, they are given gender.)
 Because nouns are masculine and feminine, adjectives will also need to agree with them.

 Italian, like English, uses the Latin Alphabet.
 However, they do not use the letters j, k, w, x, and y unless they refer to some Latin expressions or foreign words.
-Italian language and culture has a great influence on our English vocabulary, especially when it comes to music, food, architecture and design.
+Italian language and culture have a great influence on our English vocabulary, especially when it comes to music, food, architecture and design.

 Just think about it – piano, pizza, a capella!
 (These are just a few examples.)
 We hope to collaborate with you soon on your future Italian translation projects.